 Do I need to defragment virtual hard disks on the host or the guest server to improve performance, or both?

-If you link a virtual disk to a physical disk, this will improve performance and will also
+If you link a virtual disk to a physical disk, this will improve performance and will also eliminate any problems

-perform any needed defragmentation on the guest operating system's hard disk from within the guest operating system though.
+with the virtual hard disk file growing fragmented.
+You will still need to perform any needed defragmentation on the guest operating system's hard disk from within the guest operating system though.